Marisstella/Marisstella/README.md

 - 👋 Hi, I’m Jennifer
 - 🌱 I’m currently A student of Alx Africa
 - 🌱 I’m currently learning Python
-- 👀 I’m interested in ...
+- 👀 I’m interested in Exploring the entire Tech World
 - 💞️ I’m looking to collaborate on source projects
 - 📫 How to reach me jenniephar@gmail.com